rambethina/java/pages/mydoc/mydoc_week_six.md

 ## Sentence Exercise

 * Creating a new project may be better.
-* Create a new class called StaticSentenceExercise
+* Create a new class called StaticSentenceExercise with your main method.
 * Part One - Last weeks in class exericse, Find first index of word.
-(We will implement this as a refresher for last couple weeks content, we will refresh our topics on methods/functions, for loops etc.)
+(We will implement this as a refresher for last couple weeks content, we will refresh our topics on methods/functions, for loops etc.).
+Also create this new method called firstOccurenceOfWord in a new class called SentenceUtility.
 * Part Two - Find last index of word.
-(Try implementing on your own, but if you need help look below in SentenceUtility class, lastOccurenceOfWord)
+Create a new method called lastOccurenceOfWord in SentenceUtility class  (Try implementing on your own, but if you need help look below in SentenceUtility class, lastOccurenceOfWord)

 Your final implementation may look like